Marc Bola: Middlesbrough

 Bola joined Middlesbrough on 28 July 2019 for an undisclosed fee.
 He scored on his debut for Middlesbrough in an EFL Cup tie against Crewe Alexandra on 13 August 2019.
 On 10 January 2020 he returned to Blackpool on loan until the end of the 2019–20 season.
 In September 2021, a complaint was made about a Tweet Bola had posted 9 years earlier, when he was 14 years old, and he was charged with "aggravated misconduct" by the FA.
 An FA hearing was concluded on 3 November 2021 which found he had shown "genuine remorse".
 He was not suspended and, instead, ordered to attend a face-to-face education programme.

 Samsunspor

 On 9 July 2023, Bola signed for Turkish Süper Lig side Samsunspor for an undisclosed fee.

 Watford

 On 6 June 2025, Bola agreed to return to England, joining Championship side Watford on a three-year deal.
 On 7 November 2025, he scored his first goal for the club in a 1–1 draw at home against Bristol City.
+On 11 August 2026, he extended his contract with the club until 2030.